barnarderc/intro-to-python/README.md

 There are many ways to use Python.
 Some options include working from the command line, executing scripts (.py files).
 When learning Python, Jupyter notebooks provide an easy, clean way to interact with Python, execute and write scripts, and see your results in line with the code you write.
 Jupyter notebooks can be accessed from your Anaconda Navigator.
 Jupyter notebooks are a browser based front end to Python.
 They allow text, graphics and can be easily run.

+To access this workshop, follow the Jupyter notebook set up in this repository: